Fujifilm X-E3 vs Olympus PEN-F

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the PEN-F).

-Reasons to prefer the Olympus PEN-F:
+Advantages of the Olympus PEN-F:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in January 2016).